bem-site/bem-method/projects/projects.en.md

 ## bem-flashcards

-Small project based on project-stub and built using bem-core and bem-history libraries.
+A small project based on project-stub and built using bem-core and bem-history libraries.
 Contains of a set of English words with translations that are shown as tipping cards.
 Has an option to change its dictionary for any other dictionary or for a set of random phrases.

 To prepare a dictionary from an XLS-file use [ruby-script](https://gist.github.com/ololobus/11f222d1fc48f2efef56).
-Input XLS-file shall contain of three columns (A, B, C): a word, its transcript and its translation.
+Input XLS-file shall contain three columns (A, B, C): a word, its transcript and its translation.

 Project is ready to use.
 Fork, change and fill the dictionary up.